 |15X||5 Minutes||20 Seconds|

 |30X||5 Minutes||10 Seconds|

 How to choose the settings?

 Based on the above tables and stats ask your self some basic questions.

 - How much stability do you need?

 - What is the length of the activity?

-- How much long video do you want to make?
+- How long video will be?

 Once you answer these questions you would automatically be able to select the settings.
-This takes time and you need to get through hands on to get accustomed.
+This takes time and you need to get through hands-on to get accustomed.

 From my experience, I would suggest that use the 10X which is the default one.
 This speed is optimized for a wide variety of activities.